Best Grill Tools of 2021

-We found very little issue with the well-refined design of the fork, spatula, and basting brush.
-But we have a number of criticisms regarding the tongs.
-This is unfortunate because, as far as we're concerned, tongs are the most often used tool when cooking over an open flame.
-While all of the other tools measure 18 inches, for some reason, the tongs are on the short side, measuring only 15 inches.
-The locking mechanism is also a bit loose and can actually snap into action randomly while the tongs are in use.
-If these simple issues can be resolved in the future, this will be the definitive grill set.
+We had no complaints with the well-refined design of the fork, spatula, and basting brush.
+However, we have a couple of criticisms of the tongs — unfortunate, considering tongs are the most often used tool when cooking over an open flame.
+While all of the other tools measure 18 inches, for some reason, the tongs are shorter at only 15 inches.
+The locking mechanism on the tongs in our set was a bit loose and actually snapped into action randomly while we were using them.
+If these simple issues can be resolved, this will be the definitive grill set.

 Tools Included: Tongs (locking), spatula, fork, basting brush

-The Home-Complete 16-Piece Stainless Steel Set lives up to its name: it is a complete set of grill tools that only includes the true essentials.
+The Home-Complete 16-Piece Stainless Steel Set lives up to its name: it is a complete set of grill tools that includes everything you need to get grilling.
 The first notable difference is that this set excludes an oversized fork — which is, as far as we can tell, a useless tool that should never come into contact with your grilled meats.
 Secondly, the tongs have a unique "clamshell" shape, which gives you more surface area for easier gripping and flipping.
 Another important design point is that the stainless-steel neck of these utensils extends all the way back into their grip, improving both strength and durability — especially when compared to wood handle grips secured with rivets, which can come loose over time.

 While the Home-Complete set may be more durable than others, these full stainless steel tools still aren't quite as heavy-duty as we would like.
 The grill brush would certainly benefit from some extra heft, as the flat stainless-steel neck flexes under the pressure necessary to scrub a grill clean.
 The tongs are well-suited to handle multiple kitchen duties, but since they don't include a locking mechanism, we'll be limiting them to outside use.
 Even though all of these tools are on the shorter side — they have an average length of only 14 inches — we still found ourselves reaching time and again for their aluminum case when it came time for grilling.